-Most UX jobs are not advertised on the traditional job sites, but they are shared on Twitter, Linkedin, and through referrals.
+Most UX jobs are not advertised on traditional job sites, but they are shared on Twitter, Linkedin, and through referrals.
 You will increase your chances of getting a job by joining UX groups on LinkedIn.
-Once you join the group, do not make a mistake of asking for a job immediately.
+Once you join the group, do not make the mistake of asking for a job immediately.
 Instead, introduce yourself to the community and start getting involved in the community as you get to know them.
 It is easier to find a job once you have a relationship with other designers.
 Keep building your network even after finding a job for growth.

 6. Apply for your first job or internship